monome/docs/docs/modular/ansible/index.md

 *Rhizomatic cascading counter*

 The version for Ansible has a few changes from the [version 2](https://vimeo.com/146731772) (which is an update from [version 1](http://monome.org/docs/modular/meadowphysics/))-- primarily in that this new version can map a scale of notes to the individual row triggers.
 Those linked docs will give some additional insight (though perhaps also some confusion) prior to the completion of the material below.
+The mode LED will show white whil Meadowphysics is running

 ### Interface